touh6/The-Poet-s-Room/README.md

 How we built it
 We used Framer as our core platform to design and animate the site, creating a seamless interactive experience.
 For the 3D and animated visual elements, we used Spline, which we embedded into Framer.
 This allowed us to craft an engaging, storybook-like room with floating thoughts and smooth transitions.
 The project was built with zero-code tools, making it accessible to non-coders while still delivering a polished result.

-Challenges we ran into
+Challenges we ran into:
 Learning Curve: This was our first time using Framer and Spline, so figuring out UI states, animations, and component linking took some trial and error.
 Limited Time: Designing and building everything from scratch in just a few days was intense!
 Balance: Making the room poetic and dreamy while ensuring clarity and usability was tricky.
 We didn’t want the style to overpower the substance.

-Accomplishments that we're proud of
+Accomplishments that we're proud of:
-Created a fully functional, animated portfolio without writing a single line of traditional code

-Designed a space that feels emotionally rich and visually unique

-Learned and applied two new platforms (Framer + Spline) from scratch in under 4 days

-Received positive feedback for the storytelling and aesthetics!
+Created a fully functional, animated portfolio without writing a single line of traditional code Designed a space that feels emotionally rich and visually unique Learned and applied two new platforms (Framer + Spline) from scratch in under 4 days Received positive feedback for the storytelling and aesthetics!

-What we learned
+What we learned:
-How to build and prototype in Framer and bring in 3D assets from Spline

-The power of design tools to tell stories, not just build interfaces

-How visual language can enhance emotional storytelling, especially in creative portfolios

-How to balance creative ambition with technical limitations in a short timeframe
+How to build and prototype in Framer and bring in 3D assets from Spline The power of design tools to tell stories, not just build interfaces How visual language can enhance emotional storytelling, especially in creative portfolios How to balance creative ambition with technical limitations in a short timeframe

 What's next for The Poet's Room
-Mobile Optimization – make the room experience smooth and accessible on all devices

-Interactive Poetry Generator – powered by AI, where users can create or co-write poems with the poet’s style

-Room Customization – allow other poets to customize the space for their own portfolios

-Performance Tweaks – improve load times and add subtle audio effects for an even richer experience
+Mobile Optimization – make the room experience smooth and accessible on all devices Room Customization – allow other poets to customize the space for their own portfolios Performance Tweaks – improve load times and add subtle audio effects for an even richer experience